marcos-venicius/MCA/README.md

     x = x + 1
     if x == 5 {
         break 42; # Break early and return 42
+        # since break accepts an expression as value
+        # it's commonly needed to specify a ';' at the end
+        # just to ensure that the next expression on the next line
+        # will not be the value of the 'break' if you don't want to.
     }
 }
 ```